Non-Interventionist Foreign Policy

 A country which subserviently involves itself in another country's war is not a sovereign country.

-When elected, our MSPs will use our public profile in the Scottish Parliament to campaign for peace with Iran, and to oppose British military bases being used for the interests of the Israel-US axis.
+POLICY: When elected, our MSPs will use our public profile in the Scottish Parliament to campaign for peace with Iran, and to oppose British military bases, and civilian airfields including Prestwick, being used for the interests of the Israel-US axis.

 British Armed Forces are for the National Interest not a Foreign Interest.
 Our Forces are for the defence of British national interests, at home and abroad, which includes our people wherever they may be, our territory and borders, and our vital strategic interests worldwide.
-No foreign wars for foreign causes!
+We should not be involved in any foreign wars for foreign causes!

 Armed Conflict only when there is Clear and Present Danger to the National Interest.